What is ectropion?

 - Discharge from the eye: the eye will often produce more mucous when there is ectropion present, and additionally, normal mucous cannot drain away properly because the tear duct is not working.
 Overnight, the mucous can dry and form a crust on the eyelid or at the inner corner of the eye.

 - Rarely, the front surface of the eye (the cornea) can develop an ulcer which can be very serious for the health of the eye.
-Corneal ulcers are commoner when ectropion is present.
+Corneal ulcers are most common when ectropion is present.

 How is ectropion treated?

 Ectropion is usually treated by surgery.
 It is not major surgery.
 If the ectropion is mild and not causing much in the way of symptoms, then no treatment at all may be required.
 Sometimes the redness, inflammation and crusting of the lower eyelid can be treated with topical ointments to partially relieve these symptoms, but this sort of treatment will very rarely correct the ectropion completely.

 What sort of anaesthetic will be used?

 Nearly all ectropion operations are performed with a local anaesthetic.
 Before any local anaesthetic is injected into the skin of the eyelid, your anaesthetist will give you some medicine in the form of a sedative and pain killer so that the eyelid injection will not be painful and is often not even noticed or remembered.
 During the operation, you will however be aware that the eyelid is being operated on but it will not be painful.
 It is important for you to say if there is any pain during the operation.